 \begin{small}

 \end{small} with fitting parameters $\alpha_1, \alpha_2$.

 We subsequently performed a non-linear least squares fitting of the purity data obtained from numerical simulation; the corresponding Renyi-2 entropy density data (dots) with the Renyi-2 entropy density of the fitted purity model are shown in Fig.~\ref{fig:numerical_densmat_simulation_with_fit}.
-We explored three different strategies for the use of the free parameters $\alpha_i$: (i) leaving both parameters free $\alpha_i$; (ii) fixing $\alpha_1=0$; (iii) assuming $\frac{\alpha_1}{\alpha_2} = \frac{p_1}{p_2}$; where the last two assumption are different approaches to model the gap between single-qubit and two-qubit gate errors.
-If all the three assumptions lead to very similar qualities of interpolation, the first one leads to parameters $\alpha_1$ and $\alpha_2$ that have little connection with the physical values $p_1$ and $p_2$.
+We explored three different strategies for the use of the free parameters $\alpha_i$: (i) leaving both parameters free $\alpha_i$; (ii) fixing $\alpha_1=0$; (iii) assuming $\frac{\alpha_1}{\alpha_2} = \frac{p_1}{p_2}$; where the last two assumptions are different approaches to model the gap between single-qubit and two-qubit gate errors.
+If all three assumptions lead to very similar qualities of interpolation, the first leads to parameters $\alpha_1$ and $\alpha_2$ that have little connection with the physical values $p_1$ and $p_2$.
 Therefore, we used the constraint $\frac{\alpha_1}{\alpha_2} = \frac{p_1}{p_2}$ in all the fittings presented in this manuscript, to guarantee the same order of magnitude between all pairs ($\alpha_i,p_i$).

-Interestingly, a global depolarising model provides a good heuristic description of the entropy accumulation behaviour without having to average over the whole family of circuits (variational gate parameters), it achieves a good fit already for a given specific circuit.
+Interestingly, a global depolarizing model provides a good heuristic description of the entropy accumulation behaviour at considered noise levels and for small systems without having to average over the whole family of circuits (variational gate parameters); it achieves a good fit already for a given specific circuit.